Internet on the go, saving money

 The problem: connecting abroad, a puzzle for everyone

-The reality is this: when you travel outside your country of residence, our phone carrier's convenient rates no longer apply or the conditions change.
+The reality is this: when traveling outside your country of residence, the affordable rates from your phone operator are often no longer valid or the conditions change.

-This applies both to calls and, more importantly, to data connections.
+This applies to both calls and, crucially, to your data connection.

-Anyone who travels, therefore, faces a challenge: securing a reliable Internet connection for all those now essential apps without incurring unexpected and significant costs.
+Consequently, anyone traveling faces a challenge: securing a reliable internet connection for all those essential apps without incurring unforeseen and substantial costs.

 The rules of the game depend on two factors: your country of origin and your destination.